uedah1999/GFScraping/README.md

 ### `nds_crawler.py`
 This script crawls / collects the URLs for the programs in `programs_file`.
 1. Identify the unique (Date, Source, Market) entries in `programs_file`
-2. Conduct a query on NDS *Broadcast Content* [page](https://portal.newsdataservice.com/ProgramList), using each unique triplet:
+1. Conduct a query on NDS *Broadcast Content* [page](https://portal.newsdataservice.com/ProgramList), using each unique triplet:
     - For each program in the query results, copy its Date, Time, Title, Source, Market and its URL into `urls_file`
     - The script waits for 20 seconds for the query results to load.
-If the query results do not show up after 20 seconds, or if no URL is copied from the query, the query is classified as failure.
+If the query results do not show up after 20 seconds, the query is classified as failure.
     - The script allows at most 10 failures for each query.
 If 10 failures are counted, the script ignores that query, and restarts from the next query.
-3. Write to `failed_query_file` each query that failed 10 times in step 2.
+1. Initialize the entries in *Scraped* column of `programs_file` to `False`

-Some queries succeed on some occasions and fail on others, and you can run the `nds_crawl(programs_file, urls_file, failed_query_file, driver_option)` function by updating `programs_file` to `failed_query_file`
+1. Write to `failed_query_file` each query that failed 10 times in step 2 with *Error* entry `load error`, and each query that returned no url with *Error* entry `no link`

 ### `select_urls.py`
 For the programs of interest in `programs_file`, copy the URLs to their transcripts in `urls_file`.
 This script and `nds_crawler.py` are kept as separate files, since collecting the URLs from each query is already a complicated enough process.